joellord/strapi/README.md

 docker logs -f strapi-dev
 ```

+If you want to stop the logs in your console, use `Ctrl-C`.

-Once you see a message saying that your Strapi server is strated, you can go to [http://localhost:8080](http://localhost:8080) to create you admin user.
+Once you see a message saying that your Strapi server is started, you can go to [http://localhost:8080/admin](http://localhost:8080/admin) to create your admin user.

-Once your administrator is created, go ahead a create a new content-type and make is publicly available.
+After you created your administrator, go ahead a create a new content-type and make is publicly available.
 You can find a full tutorial on how to do so on the [Strapi website](https://www.youtube.com/watch?v=VC9X9O5OFyc)

 For some content that will work with the next step, you can create a *Content Type* for _Posts_.
 It will have four fields: _title_, _author_ (a relationship to Users), _publish\_date_ and _content_.

-If you want to stop the logs in your console, use `Ctrl-C`.

 ### Front-end
 Next up, you will create a front end.
 This UI will be composed of a simple HTML file that fetches the data from the Strapi API and displays them on the page.